briantoe/arcangel/README.md

 ## Challenges we ran into

-We initially had difficulty getting real-time twitter information into the ESRI cloud where all our data is stored.
+We had difficulty getting real-time twitter information into the ESRI cloud where all our data is stored.
 We initially used R to parse our data but then had to use Matlab instead.
+We also had to learn how to use the ESRI cloud services and gis features.

 ## Whats next for our product